opendesignschool/trispace/README.md

 ##### Plywood thickness

 3mm marked plywood can vary in thickness from 2.7mm up to 3.2mm.
 Parts are designed with high precision to snap nicely together and allow for only a bit of discrepancy.
 If you're cutting 3mm plywood choose the sheets between 2.8mm-3.0mm.
-If you're cutting 6mm plywood parts choose between 5.8mm - 6.0mm.
+If you're cutting 6mm plywood choose between 5.8mm - 6.0mm.